huuthang120208/huuthang1231/README.md

     return name
 end
 function AutoRaids()
-    if (OrionLib.Flags["Auto Raid and Find DF"].Value or OrionLib.Flags["Auto Buy Chip"].Value) and getgenv().buychip  and plr.Data.Level.Value >= 1100  and not plr.PlayerGui.Main.Timer.Visible and not plr.Backpack:FindFirstChild("Special Microchip") and not plr.Character:FindFirstChild("Special Microchip") then
+    if (RayfieldLibrary.Flags["Auto Raid and Find DF"].Value or RayfieldLibrary.Flags["Auto Buy Chip"].Value) and getgenv().buychip  and plr.Data.Level.Value >= 1100  and not plr.PlayerGui.Main.Timer.Visible and not plr.Backpack:FindFirstChild("Special Microchip") and not plr.Character:FindFirstChild("Special Microchip") then
-        if not checkdevilfruit()   and getfruitstore(true) and OrionLib.Flags["Get Fruit In Store Low Beli"].Value and not OrionLib.Flags["Auto Raid and Find DF"].Value then game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("LoadFruit",getfruitstore(true))
+        if not checkdevilfruit()   and getfruitstore(true) and RayfieldLibrary.Flags["Get Fruit In Store Low Beli"].Value and not RayfieldLibrary.Flags["Auto Raid and Find DF"].Value then game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("LoadFruit",getfruitstore(true))
         end
         if #getbackpack() == 0 then
             task.wait(5)
             game.ReplicatedStorage.Remotes.CommF_:InvokeServer("RaidsNpc", "Check")
-            game.ReplicatedStorage.Remotes.CommF_:InvokeServer("RaidsNpc", "Select",OrionLib.Flags["Select Raid"].Value or "Flame")
+            game.ReplicatedStorage.Remotes.CommF_:InvokeServer("RaidsNpc", "Select",RayfieldLibrary.Flags["Select Raid"].Value or "Flame")
         end
     end
-    if (OrionLib.Flags["Auto Raid and Find DF"].Value or OrionLib.Flags["Auto Start Raid"].Value) and (plr.Backpack:FindFirstChild("Special Microchip") or plr.Character:FindFirstChild("Special Microchip"))  then
+    if (RayfieldLibrary.Flags["Auto Raid and Find DF"].Value or RayfieldLibrary.Flags["Auto Start Raid"].Value) and (plr.Backpack:FindFirstChild("Special Microchip") or plr.Character:FindFirstChild("Special Microchip"))  then
-        if OrionLib.Flags["Auto Raid and Find DF"].Value then RaidStart2 = true
+        if RayfieldLibrary.Flags["Auto Raid and Find DF"].Value then RaidStart2 = true
         end